Anthropology

 Attributes: Social Science

-An archaeological survey of the early post-European period in North America.
-Case studies will emphasize selected regions, time periods, and topics that may include: the western Canadian fur trade; European colonialism in North America; international colonialism.
+An archaeological survey of the post-contact period in North America.
+Case studies will emphasize selected regions, time periods, and topics that may include the fur trade and settler colonialism.

 Attributes: Social Science

 Detailed examination of the archaeology of a geographical area that is of current interest to faculty and students.
-The areas will rotate annually and will include but not be limited to the Caribbean, Europe, the Northwest Coast, Canada, the Arctic and the sub-Arctic.
 The course content may vary.
 Students can earn multiple credits for this course only when the topic subtitle is different.

 Attributes: Social Science

-Considers the diversity of ways that anthropologists have used food as a productive entry point for understanding culture, society, and human ecology.
+Considers the diversity of ways that anthropologists have used food as a productive entry point for understanding culture, society, and relations with the environment.
 The course will survey highpoints in the history of the anthropology of food and address current topics such as food security and food movements.

 PR/CR: A minimum grade of C is required unless otherwise indicated.